Traffic Management Hi-Vis Requirements (UK)

 Traffic management teams frequently work in close proximity to moving vehicles, often at speed and sometimes in reduced visibility conditions such as poor weather, early mornings, evenings or night operations.

-In many cases, hi-vis garments used in traffic management environments must comply with the main visibility standard:
+In most cases, garments used in roadside environments should be selected with the main hi-vis standard in mind:

 šŸ‘‰ EN ISO 20471 Explained: Hi-Vis Classes, Requirements & Employer Responsibilities (UK)